 A Story of Kings and Kingdoms

-There’s a story in the Bible that helps us answer this a bit.
+The Bible promises that they do: “The prayers of righteous person has great power as it is working” (James 5:16).
+Yet there’s also a specific story in the Bible that helps us answer this a bit more.
 Both 2 Kings 18-19 and Isaiah 37 tell this same series of events.
 King Hezekiah of Judah is being threatened by king Sennacherib of Assyria.
 Sennacherib and the Assyrians are undoubtedly more powerful than Hezekiah and the Judeans.
 This Assyrian king has already conquered many other nations and defeated many other ‘gods’ (Isaiah 36:18-19).
 And so, he unabashedly taunts Hezekiah and his people; he reviles their God Yahweh.

 I love this story.
-Every time I read it (which I get to twice whenever I read through the Bible!), I am shocked at how Sennacherib mocks not only the Lord God, but how he mocks Hezekiah’s trust in the Lord.
-Trust in the Lord is most certainty one of the main themes of the story.
-Hezekiah does well—really well—and, unlike many of the Israelite and Judean kings before him, he genuinely trusts in his God.
+Every time I read it (which I get to twice whenever reading through the Bible!), I am shocked at how Sennacherib mocks not only the Lord God, but how he mocks Hezekiah’s trust in the Lord.
+Trusting in the Lord is most certainty one of the main themes of the story.
+Hezekiah does well—almost surprisingly well—because, unlike many of the Israelite and Judean kings before him, he genuinely trusts in his God.

-In the end, the Assyrians are beaten by God’s mighty hand.
+In the end, the Assyrians are defeated by God’s mighty hand.
 The Lord sends one angel (just one!) and defeats the whole army (2 Kings 19:35; Isaiah 37:38).
-This whole nation is delivered from the impending threat.
+Judah is delivered from the impending threat.
 And it becomes clear that this God—this Yahweh of the Israelites—is the only true God.

-He lifts up an excellent prayer.
+He lifts up an exemplary prayer.
 He urges God to act.
-And he does so for the best of all reasons: “that all the kingdom of the earth may know that you, O Lord, are God alone” (2 Kings 19:19).
+And Hezekiah pleads thus so for the best of all reasons: “that all the kingdom of the earth may know that you, O Lord, are God alone” (2 Kings 19:19).

-This is all an excellent example.
-A post could and should be written about this alone.
+This is all an excellent model.
+Much could and should be written about this alone.
 What faith.
 What dependence.
 What urging.
 What reasoning with God in prayer.

 Because He Prayed!

-And after he does so, God answers him thus:
+After he does so, God answers him in this way: